lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 This tutorial is a **simplified introduction** to RAG, and not a real-world application.
 This is done intentionally to teach the basic concept of RAG and how it is implemented.
 We'll point out some of these simplifications as we go along, and discuss them in more detail in the section [Real-world considerations](#Real-world-considerations).
-We'll also provide links to additional tutorials which cover the complexities typically encountered in real-world applications.
+We'll also provide links to additional tutorials which cover the complexities typically encountered in real-world RAG applications.

 ### OpenAI API Key

-This example requires an OpenAI API key in order to (1) generate embeddings, and (2) interact with GPT-4.
+This example requires an OpenAI API key in order to (1) generate embeddings and (2) interact with GPT-4.
 Although this example uses OpenAI, you can use Lexy with any language model and any embedding model, including free, open-source models such as `SentenceTransformer`.